Eggplant Parmesan Recipe

 Infuse even more delicious flavors with the breading.
 Mix in some grated Parmesan cheese into the breading and use Italian bread crumbs.
 You will have extra cheesy flavor and the bread crumbs have herbs and spices already mixed in.

-Homemade pasta sauce will make the world of difference.
+Homemade spaghetti sauce will make the world of difference.
 To save some time, make the sauce a day or two before you need it and store it in a glass jar with a lid, in the refrigerator.

 Can I make it ahead of time?